Connect to ChatGPT

 Add the server to ChatGPT

-Choose your platform, then follow the steps to paste your MCP server URL into ChatGPT.
+Follow the steps below to paste your MCP server URL into ChatGPT.
+Works the same on ChatGPT web and desktop.

 Step 3a